New Jersey Route 45: Gloucester County

-After the intersection with the latter, the route becomes a four-lane undivided road, entering Woodbury and immediately crossing the Southern Railroad of New Jersey's Salem Branch line.
-The road crosses Conrail Shared Assets Operations' Penns Grove Secondary railroad line before coming to an intersection with CR 551.
+After the intersection with the latter, the route becomes a four-lane undivided road, entering Woodbury and immediately crossing the Southern Railroad of New Jersey's Salem Branch line at-grade.
+The road crosses Conrail Shared Assets Operations' (CSAO) Penns Grove Secondary railroad line at-grade before coming to an intersection with CR 551.
 Here, Route 45 forms a concurrency with CR 551 and heads north-northeast on Broad Street through the downtown of Woodbury, where it intersects CR 663.
 Route 45 and CR 551 cross the Woodbury Creek out of the downtown area and intersect CR 644 near Inspira Health Center Woodbury.
 From here, the route continues past a mix of residences and businesses as a two-lane undivided road.
 CR 551 splits from Route 45 by heading east on Park Avenue then north on Broadway.

-Meanwhile, Route 45 continues north along the border between Deptford Township to the east and Woodbury to the west, with Conrail Shared Assets Operations' Vineland Secondary railroad line closely paralleling the route on its east side.
+Meanwhile, Route 45 continues north along the border between Deptford Township to the east and Woodbury to the west, with CSAO's Vineland Secondary railroad line closely paralleling the route on its east side.
 At the intersection with CR 642, the road forms the border between Deptford Township and West Deptford Township again.
 The route widens into a four-lane divided highway as it comes to a partial interchange with I-295, with some of the movements provided by nearby CR 551 to the east.
 Past this interchange, Route 45 becomes a four-lane undivided highway and enters Westville.
 Here, it continues parallel to the railroad line to the east with businesses lining the west side of the road.
-Route 45 passes residential areas before it comes to its northern terminus at a directional Y-intersection with US 130.
+Route 45 passes residential areas before it comes to its northern terminus at a partial interchange with US 130, with access to northbound US 130 and access from southbound US 130.